~ COMMERICAL SOLUTIONS ~

 Legionella bacteria are relatively easy to control below levels that would present a risk to health.
 Regulations and guidance notes are in place to support the fight against the disease.
-Countries differ slightly in their approach to the legionella threat, with some differences in legislation country to country, or even within the states.
+Countries differ slightly in their approach to the legionella threat, with some differences in legislation from country to country, or even within the states.
 The general consensus, however, is one based upon control and suppression of aerobic bacteria with confirmation by routine testing, as opposed to complete eradication.

-If proper control measures are implemented following a risk assessment, such as regular addition of suitable biocides, monthly temperature checks, thermo- shock treatment, pH control and TVC screening, the legionella “risk” is kept in control.
-The Legionella Prevention Kits and Legionella Early Warning Indicative Test Kits detailed below provide operators of water systems with more control and enable them to periodically check themselves that the control measures are working correctly.
+If proper control measures are implemented following a risk assessment, such as regular addition of suitable biocides, monthly temperature checks, thermo-shock treatment, pH control and TVC screening, the legionella “risk” is kept in control.
+The Legionella Prevention Kits and Legionella Early Warning Indicative Test Kits detailed below provide operators of water systems with more control and enable them to periodically check that the control measures are working correctly.

 (b) Reduce, as far as reasonably practicable, exposure to water droplets and aerosol